eellak/gsoc2019-diyrobot/README.md

 ------------

 1. 3D printed parts ready to print
-2. Python library for easy usage and control the robot
+2. Python library for easy usage and control of the robot
 3. Integration with Jupyter
 4. Easy way to access the robot
 5. Custom Raspbian image with OpenCV, Jupyter, Node.js, Python libraries, instructions and configuration intergraded.